ArthurCh/ocp-on-azure/README.md

 # Switch directory
 $ cd ocp-on-azure
 ```
 There are two options for provisioning the infrastructure resources on Azure.
-Read below.
+Use one of the options below.

   - Review and update the following variables in the script `scripts/provision-vms.sh` as necessary.
 See below.